Efficient Explainable Face Verification based on Similarity Score Argument Backpropagation: Methodology

 Given the simplified cosine similarity function (Equation \ref{simpcos}), we can observe that, expectedly, the cosine similarity will increase if the feature values $x_{n}$ and $y_{n}$ share the same direction and, otherwise, decrease the score.
 Since the final decision of match or non-match is not just dependent on the similarity score but also includes the system-dependent decision threshold $th_{d}$, we include this in the calculation of our approach.
 With the assumption, that each feature in the different feature dimension ideally at least contributes equally to the matching decision and therefore to the similarity score, we define an argument threshold $th_{\pm}$.
 This $th_{\pm}$ is set to:

 where $n$ refers to the number of dimensions in the feature space.
-We then define a feature argument $a_{n}$ for each feature dimension $n$ as:

-The interpretation is then that the feature argument $a_{n}$ in the feature dimension $n$ with a positive impact on the score ($a_{n} \geq th_{\pm} $) provides a \textit{positive argument} and with a negative impact on the score ($a_{n} \le th_{\pm} $) as provides a \textit{negative argument}.
+We then define a feature argument $a_{n}$ for each feature dimension $n$ as: { } The interpretation is then that the feature argument $a_{n}$ in the feature dimension $n$ with a positive impact on the score ($a_{n} \geq th_{\pm} $) provides a \textit{positive argument} and with a negative impact on the score ($a_{n} \le th_{\pm} $) as provides a \textit{negative argument}.
 The intuition is, that the argument threshold $th_{\pm}$ defines the minimum strength of an argument $a_{n}$ to be considered a positive argument ($a_{n} \in a_{+}$) depending on the system-dependent threshold $th_{d}$.
-This is the case if the argument is as least as strong as it has to be if all other arguments equally contribute to a matching decision.
+This is the case if the argument is at least as strong as it has to be if all other arguments equally contribute to a matching decision.
 In the other case, it is considered a negative argument ($a_{n} \in a_{-}$).

 Starting from the calculated positive argument set $a_{+}$ and negative argument set $a_{-}$, we calculate the gradient based on the arguments, either only for the set of positive arguments ($a_{+}$) or for the set of negative arguments ($a_{-}$).
-We calculate the gradients backward through the face recognition model $\overline{M}_{i,j}$ to obtain the pixels that have the most influence \cite{backprop} on the positive or negative arguments given both images $I_{i}$ and $I_{j}$.
+We calculate the gradients backward through the FR model $\overline{M}_{i,j}$ to obtain the pixels that have the most influence \cite{backprop} on the positive or negative arguments given both images $I_{i}$ and $I_{j}$.
 To limit the calculation to only the impact on the positive or negative arguments, we manipulate the weight $w^i$ of the cosine layer of $\overline{M}_{i,j}$ (which is originally equal to $E^j$, since it computes $S_C$), so only the weights are included in the forward and backpropagation process that are either positive or negative:

 if we want to obtain the similarity map of image $I^i$ given image $I^j$ and

 if we want to obtain the dissimilarity map of image $I^i$ given image $I^j$.
 We define the models with the adjusted weights $w^i_n$ as $\overline{M}^{+}_{i,j}$ in the first case and $\overline{M}^{-}_{i,j}$ in the second case.
 Since we manipulate the weights depending on the given comparison image, we get two different models and maps for the images $I^{i}$ and $I^{j}$.